boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

 Before sending, the merchant:
   - Ensures `cid_m` is generated randomly and is unique for each channel.

-Upon receipt, the customer:
-  - Verifies the merchant's `closing_signature` on the initial state.

 ### The `init_c` Message